McCaskill vote on GOP tax bill could be tough sell in Trump-loving Missouri

 But Senate Republicans made it clear from the start they wanted little to do with Democrats as they drafted the tax bill behind closed doors.
 And Democratic leaders seemed eager to campaign against a bill written without their help.

-When Senate Finance Committee approved the GOP tax bill on Thursday, all 12 Democrats on the committee, including McCaskill, voted against the bill.
+When the Senate Finance Committee approved the GOP tax bill on Thursday, all 12 Democrats on the committee, including McCaskill, voted against it.
 All 14 of the committee’s Republicans voted yes.
 The bill now heads to the full Senate for a vote on the floor.
-Debate will begin when the Congress returns Nov.
+Debate will begin when Congress returns Nov.
 27.

 “I wanted to support real tax reform.
 This isn’t it — this is a bad deal for Missouri families,” McCaskill said in a statement after her vote.
 “Working people in Missouri deserve better than to get scraps, while corporations and wealthy business owners make out like bandits.”